Quanced/hiking-with-dogs/README.md

 • Instructions on how to design the gallery page was taken from [this Youtube turorial](https://www.youtube.com/watch?v=Trw_9lisYVY)

 • The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+• Instructions on how to design the SignUp form was taken from the Code Institute - Love Running Challenge: SignUp form.
+I have altered the code to fit my needs.

 ### Media